bmlanguage/bml/documentation.md

     *   **Mechanism:**
         *   Similar to `#use`, a CAM can use `#use "otherCam"` to import another CAM.
 This makes the imported CAM's interface intrinsic functions available within the importing CAM.
         *   Imported CAMs can also redefine interface intrinsic functions, allowing for overriding and specialization.
         *    The import system will resolve conflicts with the last imported CAM overriding previous definitions.
-Explicit override mechanisms may be added in the future.
          *   CAM imports can be generic by using type parameters `#use "GenericCam<uint32>";` This enables code reusability and specialization of generic CAMs.
+        *   When a CAM is imported using `override function`, the new definition will override the previous one.
+The previous definition is discarded and not accessible.
+A compile-time error will be generated if the CAM attempts to use the function definition that is being overridden.
     *   **Syntax:** `#use "camName" [genericInstantiation];`
         *   Example: `#use "MyBaseUartCam";`, `#use "GenericMathCam<float32>";`
         *   The `genericInstantiation` is similar to the module instantiation syntax: `<typeList>`.